 The CSD is assigned the status draft;

-A Rapporteur is identified and given responsibility and authority to maintain the current state of the Deliverable, CSD.
+A Rapporteur is identified and given responsibility and authority to maintain the CSD.
 The role of Rapporteur may be reassigned to a candidate nominated by the responsible WG Chair, subject to confirmation by the responsible committee and the TP, in the event that the Rapporteur is unable to continue to act in that capacity.

 Development Cycle